Supernova-45/poly-mathcounts/_pages/about.md

 **Poly's middle school math team** provides an outlet for students to explore **mathematics** and **problem-solving** that extends beyond the scope of the traditional school curriculum.

-By competing in **local and national math contests** -- including MATHCOUNTS, the AMC 8, Math League, Vanguard Math Tournament, and Purple Comet! -- students tackle challenging problems, collaborate closely with classmates, and forge community across grade levels.
+By competing in **local and national math contests** -- including MATHCOUNTS, the AMC 8, Math League, Vanguard Math Tournament, and Purple Comet! -- students tackle challenging problems and collaborate closely with classmates across grade levels.

 All interested middle school students, regardless of background or experience, are welcome to participate.